A Cure for Chronic Millimeter Malaise

 As such, it was easy to describe a lens according to its focal length.
 A 28mm lens was always a wide-angle lens and a 105mm lens was always the ideal portrait lens.
 Shooting sports?
 You'll want a lens of at least 300mm, maybe longer.
 But that logic no longer holds up in practice.

-and now we're digital
+But that was then… and now we're digital

 Today the parameters and logic of the traditional 35mm camera system are greatly compromised by the multiple format choices made available by camera manufacturers.
 Currently there are 5 DSLR sensor sizes; full-frame, APS-H (1.3x), APS-C (1.5x & 1.6x), Foveon (1.7x), and 4/3 (2x).
 Add to this equation the 5 quirkier-sized sensors found in point-and-shoot digicams (2/3", 1/1.6", 1/1.7", 1/1.8", & 1/2.5") and you wind up with a total of 10 distinct imaging formats.